xenial-io/Xenial.Blog/_drafts/2019-03-26-how-to-precache-an-xaf-winforms-application.md

 As in the last post, the idea behind the pre caching is that modules don't change after deployment, so we can pre generate all files needed that are generated at first launch.

+If you want to follow along, I've prepared as always the project on [github](//github.com/biohazard999/how-to-precache-an-xaf-winforms-application), whats different this time, I've segmented my work with [pull requests](//github.com/biohazard999/how-to-precache-an-xaf-winforms-application/pulls?q=is%3Apr+is%3Aclosed), so you can follow my process a little bit better.

 So let's get started!

 ### The project